PLangHQ/plang/Documentation/Install.md

 ## Next Steps

-After successfully installing Plang on your system, the next step is to set up your development environment.
+You have now installing Plang on your system, the next step is to set up your development environment.
 Please proceed to the [Install Development Environment (IDE) guide](./IDE.md) for detailed instructions on how to configure your IDE for Plang development.

-Happy coding with Plang!